jart/cosmopolitan/README.md

 If you want to be able to distribute binaries in binary only form, then please send $1,000 to Justine Tunney <jtunney@gmail.com> on PayPal, for a license lasting 1 year.
 This README will be updated in the event that this needs to change.
-Feel free to reach if there's anything you need.
+Please reach out if there's anything you need.

 ## Contributing